 Again, a very different trend is observed when the intraspecific variation values are high and the thresholds are narrow (t=5 and t=7) (Fig.5).
 MNND values sharply decrease compared to initial values and then gradually increase towards 1.
 Higher ω values accelerate these trends where the fall and the rise in MNNDs are much quicker.

+Overall, our results show the combined role of the width of competition, trait difference threshold to competition and intraspecific trait variation on the emergence of modularity and coexistence in competitive networks.
+For values of X, Y, and Z, in the range of x, y and z, respectively, we show counter intuitive patterns with the emergence of clusters of species with converging trait values.
+On the other side, for values of X, Y, and Z in the range of x, y and z, respectively, our results show trait divergence and ... (here a paragraph summarizing the results to put reader’s mind in focus)

 Discussion:

 In this study, we determined whether imposing a trait threshold to interspecific competition influences the trait evolutionary dynamic of competing species.
 These trait thresholds represent functional constraints that prevent interactions between certain species.
 Instances of such functional constraints are well demonstrated in natural systems, especially in terms of species’s ability to feed on different resources (Garibaldi et al., 2015; Newman, Manning, & Anderson, 2014; Farias and Jaksic, 2007; Albrecht and Gotelli, 2001; Marti et.al.
 1993, Chalcraft and Resetarits; 2003).
 Analytically, use of a Gaussian function, while efficient and intuitive, imposes a particular shape on the competition kernel.
 Use of trait thresholds drastically alters the shape of a competitive kernel and allows to see its effects on evolutionary dynamic.
 We deliberately seeded our simulations with trait distributions that ensured that species’ traits were very similar and thus they were competing strongly at first.
-We also chose a specific range of values for for demographic variables that may reduce the chances of extinction, so as to enable us to observe the effects of competitive interactions on the evolution of traits.
-This scenario resembles the diversification of a clade of similar species evolving to exploit a wide niche space in a newly colonized habitat.
+We also chose a specific range of values for demographic variables that may reduce the chances of extinction, so as to enable us to observe the effects of competitive interactions on the evolution of traits.
+This scenario resembles the divergence of a clade of similar species evolving to exploit a wide niche space in a newly colonized habitat.

-Our results show that introducing a simple trait threshold to competition can lead to highly diverse network structures and patterns of trait distributions to evolve in response to competition.
+Our results show that introducing a simple threshold to competition can lead to highly diverse network structures and patterns of trait distributions to evolve in response to competition.
 In the absence of any trait threshold, where all species compete to some degree, we see classic divergence of traits.
 This pattern occurs even though there is some initial resorting of species in the simulations, which appears to result from using discrete generations that allow some species’ mean traits evolving quickly in response to stronger selection pressure to jump past the mean trait values of other species within individual time steps.
 However, when competition only exists between individuals whose traits are similar enough, we observed trait values of some pairs of species converge during the initial dynamics.
 All three of the parameters we varied – levels of intraspecific variation, trait threshold to competition and width of the competition kernel -- interact to affect the likelihood of observing such converging trait trajectories.
 These trends manifest at community scales as different dynamics in the variables characterizing community trait distribution and network structure (Fig.3,4,5,6).